whistlink/web-3-forms-tut/README.md

 ## Introduction

 Welcome to the tutorial on integrating Web3Forms in a React.js application!
-This guide will walk you through the steps needed to set up and use Web3Forms in your React projects, allowing you to easily handle form submissions without a backend server.
+This guide will walk you through the steps needed to set up and use Web3Forms in your React projects, allowing you to easily handle form submissions without a backend server.Have a look at the the video guide [here](https://www.youtube.com/watch?v=WOnczmBoFEw) and the ui preview [here](https://whistlink.github.io/web-3-forms-tut/).

 ![Web3Forms](https://web3forms.com/img/card.jpg)